FN MAG: British versions

 The L8A2 coaxial tank machine gun (replaced the L8A1) has a different gas valve switch (closed, single-position) when compared to the analogous Model 60-40, a different flash hider and a modified cocking handle.
 The weapon also has a trigger group that accepts electrical input and a lever in the feed tray that enables the belt to be removed without lifting the feed tray cover.

 Another tank machine gun is the L37A2 (succeeded the L37A1) designed to be mounted on tank turrets, in the commander's position, on wheeled armoured vehicles and on armored personnel carriers.
 It differs from the L8A2 primarily in its trigger, which was adapted from the L7A2 GPMG.
 The machine gun can be used in the ground role for self-defense, by dismounted vehicle crew members, the egress kit consists of an L7A2 barrel, bipod and buttstock.

-The L20A1 aircraft machine gun was based on the L8A2, from which it differs by having an electrical trigger and a slotted flash suppressor.
-The L20A1 can be converted to right-hand feed by changing several components in the feed mechanism.
+The L20A1 and L20A2 aircraft machine guns were based on the L8A2, from which they differ by having an electrical trigger and a slotted flash suppressor.
+The L20 is capable of left- or right-handed feeding.

 The L43A1, also developed from the L8A2, is a coaxially mounted tank machine gun used to sight-in the vehicle's main gun by firing ballistically matched tracer ammunition at the target to confirm the trajectory visually.
-The weapon's barrel, fitted with a flash hider, has a reinforced and heavier structure that increases the weapon's accuracy especially during sustained fire.'
+A specially fitted barrel bearing and barrel clamp help to maintain consistent mean point-of-impact regardless of barrel temperature.

+Originally scheduled to be withdrawn from British Army service in 2015, in April 2025, the Ministry of Defence announced a new out of service date for the L7A2 of 2035, and would be seeking a replacement under the name Project Cairns.
+However, in June 2026, it was announced that Heckler & Koch (UK) Limited would be awarded a ten-year contract to continue supplying machine guns from their facility in Nottingham.